blablacar/go-nerve/README.md

 #### Mysql Check ####

-If you set your check `type` to `"rabbitmq"` you should also set these parameters:
+If you set your check `type` to `"mysql"` you should also set these parameters:

 * `user` (optional): the user to connect to mysql (default to 'nerve')
 * `password` (optional): the password to connect to msqla (default to 'nerve')
 * `sql_request` (optional): the SQL Request used to check the Mysql availability (default to "select 1 where 1")

+#### Zookeeper Flag Check ####

+At BlaBlaCar, we use this Check as a maintenance check.
+Typically if a defined flag exist in Zookeeper, then the check fail, and the reporter report a failed service.
+If you want to use it, put the `type` to `"zkflag"`, and you should also set these parameters:

+* `hosts` (required): a string list of ZK nodes, each node separated by a comma
+* `path` (required): the key to verify.
+If it exists, then the check fail

 ## Contributing ##